cctiger36/model_observer/README.md

 ## Query Log

-The time include instantiate models will be logged after each sql log like this:
+The duration include instantiate models will be logged after each sql log like this:

     Author Load (0.5ms)  SELECT `authors`.* FROM `authors` WHERE `authors`.`id` = 1 LIMIT 1
     Author Instantiate (1.5ms)  SELECT `authors`.* FROM `authors` WHERE `authors`.`id` = 1 LIMIT 1